Woman's Christian Temperance Union

-History and purpose

-Origins
+Establishment

 At its founding in 1874, the stated purpose of the WCTU was to create a "sober and pure world" by abstinence, purity, and evangelical Christianity.
 Annie Wittenmyer was its first president.
-Wittenmyer was conservative in her goals for the movement focussing only on the question of alcohol consumption and avoiding involvement in politics.
+Wittenmyer was conservative in her goals for the movement focusing only on the question of alcohol consumption and avoiding involvement in politics.
 The constitution of the WCTU called for "the entire prohibition of the manufacture and sale of intoxicating liquors as a beverage."

-Frances Willard, a noted feminist, was elected the WCTU's second president in 1879 and Willard grew the organization to be the largest organization of women in the world by 1890.
-She remained president until her death in 1898.
+Frances Willard, the second WCTU president, objected to this limited focus of social issues WCTU was addressing.
+Willard believed that it was necessary for the WCTU to be political in women's issues for the success, expansion, and implementation of the WCTU.
+From 1879, Willard was the president of the WCTU until her death in 1898.
+During her presidency, the WCTU grew significantly and established the relationship between temperance and suffrage.
+Despite advocating for women, WCTU did not challenge gender roles, rather they integrated elements of "protofeminism" into the organization.

 Its members were inspired by the Greek writer Xenophon, who defined temperance as "moderation in all things healthful; total abstinence from all things harmful."
-In other words, should something be good, it should not be indulged in to excess; should something be bad for you, it should be avoided altogether — thus their attempts to rid society of what they saw (and still see) as the dangers of alcohol.
+In other words, should something be good, it should not be indulged in to excess; should something be bad for you, it should be avoided altogether—thus their attempts to rid society of what they saw (and still see) as the dangers of alcohol.

 The WCTU perceived alcohol as a cause and consequence of larger social problems rather than as a personal weakness or failing.
 The WCTU also advocated against tobacco.
 The American WCTU formed a "Department for the Overthrow of the Tobacco Habit" as early as 1885 and frequently published anti-tobacco articles in the 1880s.
 Agitation against tobacco continued through to the 1950s.